reflectoring/reflectoring.github.io/content/blog/2022/2022-01-14-immutables-library.md

 }

 ```

-We built the article entity by hand to present how much code we needed for a relatively simple entity class.
+We built the `Article` entity by hand to present how much code we needed for a relatively simple entity class.

 The article class is a standard POJO (Plain old java object) class that doesn't contain any business logic.

-# Creating a Basic Immutable Entity
+## Creating a Basic Immutable Entity

-We will show how to create a simple immutable entity.
-One more perk of using the immutable library is writing the clean code.
-We will omit the creation of the user entity since it is the same as for the article entity.
-## Immutable Article Entity
+Let's now look at how the Immutables library makes it simple to create an immutable entity without that much boilerplate code.
+We will only look at the `Article` entity, because it will be very similar for the `User` entity.

+### Immutable `Article` Definition

-In the [standard article implementation](#the-article-entity), we saw how much code we need for creating a simple POJO class.
-Thankfully, there is a solution to this problem:
+In the [standard article implementation](#the-article-entity), we saw how much code we need for creating a simple POJO
+class.
+Thankfully, with Immutables, we can get all that for free by annotating an abstract class:

 ```java

 @Value.Immutable
 public abstract class Article {